Boating Infrastructure Grant (BIG)

 IDEM is not currently accepting applications for BIG Grant funds.

+BIG grant dollars are generated from excise taxes on sport fishing equipment, import duties on fishing tackle and pleasure craft, and gasoline tax from motorboats.
 Through the U.S. Fish & Wildlife Service, the BIG Program provides funding through competitive grants for the development and maintenance of boating infrastructure facilities in Indiana for transient (15 day visit or less), nontrailerable (26 feet or more in length) recreational (operated primarily for pleasure; or leased, rented, or chartered to another for the latter's pleasure ) vessels.
 This grant program is only available to assist with the transient portion of a facility, but the facility must allow reasonable access to all recreational vessels.